Arirang

-Arirang is a Korean folk song.
+"Arirang" is a Korean folk song.
 There are about 3,600 variations of 60 different versions of the song, all of which include a refrain similar to "arirang, arirang, arariyo" ("아리랑, 아리랑, 아라리요").
 It is estimated that the song is more than 600 years old.

 "Arirang" is included twice on the UNESCO Intangible Cultural Heritage list, having been submitted for inclusion first by South Korea in 2012 and then by North Korea in 2014.
 In 2015, the South Korean Cultural Heritage Administration added the song to its list of important intangible cultural assets.

-The song is sung today in both North and South Korea and acts as a symbol of unity between the two nations, which are divided by the Korean War.
+The song is sung today in both North and South Korea and acts as a symbol of unity between the two nations, which are divided by the Korean conflict.

 History

 Origin and ethnomusicology

 It is believed that "Arirang" originated in Jeongseon, Gangwon Province.
 "Arirang" as a term today is ambiguous in meaning, but some linguists have hypothesized that "ari" meant "beautiful" and "rang" referred to a "beloved one" or "bridegroom" in the ancient native Korean language.
 With the two words together, the term arirang meant "my beloved one".
 This theory, supported by scholars such as Shin Yong-ha, bears the song's legend.
 According to the legend, the name is derived from the story of a bachelor and a maiden who fell in love while picking camellia blossoms near the wharf at Auraji—a body of water that derives its name from the Korean word "eoureojida", which is closely translated to "be in harmony" or "to meet".
 For example, the body of water that connects the waters of Pyeongchang and Samcheok to the Han River is called Auraji.
 Two versions of this story exist: